-50. In other cases, regular reporting is not required, but intermediaries are required to report any changes in relation to key information provided at the licensing stage.
-Where regular reporting is not required, other sources of information can provide useful input into the supervisory process (for example, see section 3.4.4).

-51. Where supervisors require regular/ongoing reporting of compliance with licensing requirements they sometimes differentiate between different types of intermediaries, for example between agents and brokers.
+- 48. Certain reports can help the supervisor understand the intermediation market for which it is responsible and, in some cases, identify practices (potentially good or bad) that it may want to look at in more detail during an on-site inspection or a thematic review. - 49.
+In other cases, regular reporting is not required, but intermediaries are required to report any changes in relation to key information provided at the licensing stage.
+Where regular reporting is not required, other sources of information can provide useful input into the supervisory process (for example, see section 3.4.3). - 50.
+Where supervisors require regular/ongoing reporting of compliance with licensing requirements they sometimes differentiate between different types of intermediaries, for example between agents and brokers.
 Some supervisors require only brokers to report to it, while others do not differentiate.
-A risk-based approach to reporting requirements may also be applied, with more detailed information required from larger intermediaries or intermediaries dealing in higher risk products, than that required from smaller intermediaries and / or intermediaries dealing in relatively simple products.
+A risk-based approach to reporting requirements may also be applied, with more detailed information required from larger intermediaries or intermediaries dealing in higher risk products, than that required from smaller intermediaries and/or intermediaries dealing in relatively simple products.

-IAIS Members were asked to describe the reporting requirements that intermediaries are subject to
+IAIS Members were asked to describe their reporting requirements for intermediaries

-- Some jurisdictions do not require regular reporting from intermediaries, but can require reporting on request. - Some jurisdictions require intermediaries to report any changes to the conditions when their licenses were issued. - Some jurisdictions require annual reporting of financial information, such as audited financial statements, external auditor's report, the amount of commission/fees received, as well as other issues, such as governance, compliance, and misconducts/complaint handling. - Some jurisdictions do not require agents to report.
+- Some jurisdictions do not require regular reporting from intermediaries, but can require reporting on request. - Some jurisdictions require intermediaries to report any changes to the conditions when their licenses were issued. - Some jurisdictions require annual reporting of financial information, such as audited financial statements, external auditor's report, the amount of commission/fees received, as well as other issues, such as governance, compliance, and misconducts/complaint handling.